Eastbourne Lifeboat Station: Post-war years

 The Duke of Kent was replaced in 1993 by the Royal Thames, funded by an appeal by the Royal Thames Yacht Club and an anonymous donation.
 The 12 m Mersey-class self-righting lifeboat served until 2012.
 She was supported by the relief lifeboat Fisherman's Friend, which made a notable rescue of the stricken yacht Paperchase on 20 October 2002.

 The Paperchase got into trouble in a Force 8 gale which left her crew, a married couple, clinging to the mast.
 The lifeboat faced waves of up to 10 ft high and had less than 3 ft of water under her keel, but managed to reach the yacht just as it capsized.
 Lifeboat Mechanic Dan Guy enabled the woman to be pulled into the lifeboat but was himself swept into the sea as he tried to rescue her unconscious husband.
 The two spent 20 minutes in the water before being rescued; both survived.
 Mark Sawyer, the coxswain, was awarded the RNLI's Silver Medal while Guy received the Bronze Medal and the crew were given Medal Service Certificates.

 Since 1993, the all-weather lifeboat has been moored afloat in a new lifeboat station in the Sovereign Harbour development.
 In 2012, lifeboat Royal Thames was replaced by a new All-weather lifeboat, 16-23 Diamond Jubilee (ON 1303), a 16 m self-righting lifeboat.

 For operational reasons, it was decided in April 2023 to swap Eastbourne's larger with Ramsgate's smaller 14-02 Esme Anderson (ON 1197).
 Diamond Jubilee commenced service at Ramsgate in Nov 2023.

 14-15 Henry Heys Duckworth (ON 1213) from the relief fleet was on service at Eastbourne until the arrival of Esme Anderson on 10 February 2024.

+Due to the logistical difficulties of operating two lifeboat stations at different locations, one for the ALB, and the other for the ILB, an additional Inshore lifeboat was placed at Sovereign Harbour in 2026, for a 1-year trial period.